redis/redis-doc/commands/acl-log.md

    20) (integer) 1675361492408
 ```

-Each LOG is composed of the following fields of the corresponding acl log and their values:
+Each log entry is composed of the following fields:

 1. `count`: The number of security events detected within a 60 second periods that are represented by this entry.
 2. `reason`: The reason for which the ACL security events were logged.
 Either `command`, `key`, `channel`, or `auth`.